 I’ve also been diagnosed with Atrial Fibrillation, so am retiring from competetive AG triathlon so don’t need all the multi sport features of the 945.
 I do like the fact I can take an ECG on the Apple Watch as well as auto A Fib detection if it returns after my surgery.

 There is no argument that the Apple Watch is a better smartwatch.
-So far I’m loving being able to voice reply to SMS messages, control my Neato and Nest heating all without a phone.
+So far I’m loving being able to voice reply to SMS messages, control my Neato and Hue lighting all without a phone.
 Similarly there is no argument that the Garmin 945 is a superior serious multi sport training watch.

 I know I am giving up things like the Performance monitoring features and also offline Spotify, which I’m ok with.
 I will miss the training advisor and other physiological metrics, but I I can gets some of those features, like VO2 and HRV with the standard Health app and Autosleep for the readiness measurements.
 There is a third party Fjuul that does the full Firstbeats analysis it appears, but I’d not want to pay a monthly or annual subscription for that, especially as it doesn’t have enough ratings or reviews to display a summary on the app store.

 One of the main reasons I made the switch was a very good looking app http://www.workoutdoors.net/.
 On paper this would allow me to map a route, find paths on a hike, and also customise all my screens for a bigger font, essential with 52 year old eyes and something I cannot do on the Garmin.

 I’m also using Healthfit to export my training to Strava, as well being able to get FIT files for us with the analyzer tool mentioned below.